Performers & Models

 Weight estimations rose significantly as camera to subject distances increased, becoming significantly overweight from only 1 meter away, rising significantly with increasing distance.

-Worse still, the most underweight models had the most oversize estimations relative to their true bodyweight.
+Worse still, the most underweight models had the most overweight or over-size estimations relative to their true bodyweight.

-Male performers and models are almost always conveyed at or below their actual BMI and bodyweight in 2D.
-Weight estimations still rise with increasing camera to subject distances, in the same way they do with female 2D images.
-But the baseline size or weight estimation is always lower than reality and almost never rises above actual weight, even for the heaviest participants.
+Male performers and models are were found to be always conveyed at or below their actual BMI and bodyweight in 2D.
+Weight estimations still rise with increasing camera to subject distances in the same way they do with female 2D images.
+But the baseline size or weight estimation is always lower than reality and never rose above actual weight, even for the heaviest participants.
 The thickening of the neck created by telephoto lenses (from a distant camera) can add the appearance of muscle bulk and masculinity, though this can be at the expense of “Jug ears” that appear to stick-out far more than they do in reality.

 For more information, please contact email@example.com